patte/xstdin-rs/README.md

 # xstdin

+CLI tool for distributing stdin to a set of long-running workers.
+By default, distributes input in chunks of ~8KiB (always on line boundaries) to 4 workers.
+With the `-l` flag, the input is distributed in a strict round-robin fashion, line by line to each worker (comes at a huge performance cost).

 Like `xargs`, but for stdin.
 Like `parallel`, but keeps a set or workers running.
 Imagined by [paddor](https://github.com/paddor/).
 Developed with help by GPT-4.